Security Data Works

 From inside the lakehouse view, ClickHouse's MergeTree format duplicates data already sittable in open formats on S3, requires always-on compute that can't scale independently of storage, demands fat-memory nodes for joins, multiplies storage for replication, and rivals Snowflake on managed pricing at sustained TB/day workloads.
 None of that is wrong.
 The prior framing was wrong because it assumed the baseline.

 Updated position: ClickHouse is cheap versus per-GB SIEM licensing, comparable versus Snowflake or Databricks SQL, expensive versus Iceberg-on-S3 with a swappable engine.
 The recommendation now names the baseline.
 Hot tier still favors ClickHouse; decentralized open-format still favors the lakehouse.
-The question has two correct answers, and which one wins depends on what you're optimizing for.
+The question has two correct answers, and which one wins depends on what you're optimizing for, which is the kind of trade-off the worked scorecard resolves against a named baseline.

 Centralized SIEM versus federated lake — it's a capabilities argument, not a cost argument.